MolSSI-Education/cpp_programming/01-06-mc-lj-intro.md

 #### 3. Parameters
 This section contains a description of the function arguments - keywords and expected types.

-The parameters for our `calculate_distance` function is shown below:
+The parameters for our `calculate_LJ` function is shown below:

 ~~~
 """